mitsuba-renderer/mitsuba3/docs/index.rst

 ---------------

-The following Youtube playlist contains various video tutorials related to Mitsuba 3 and Dr.Jit, perfect to get you started with those two libraries:
+The following Youtube playlist contains various video tutorials related to Mitsuba 3 and Dr.Jit, perfect to get you started with those two libraries.

 .. youtube:: LCsjK6Cbv6Q